Luk390/wine_project/README.md

 ![alt text](https://github.com/Luk390/wine_project/blob/master/images/scatter%20matrix%20of%20independent%20variables.png "Scatter Matrix of Independent Variables")

 It also revealed that there were some issues with normality but little issue with multicollinearity.
+Both provided an accuracy of 95% but the Gradient Boosting Classifier provided a slightly better AUC score.

 ![alt text](https://github.com/Luk390/wine_project/blob/master/images/heatmap%20of%20correlations.png "Heatmap of correlations between variables")